AbdyKhanY/Portfolio-Projects/Stock Data Project/README.md

 ### 3. Data Storage

-* Cleaned data is converted into **Parquet format**
+* Cleaned dataset is converted into **Parquet format**
-* Stored in Amazon S3 for optimized querying
+* Stored in Amazon S3 for optimized query performance

 ### 4. Data Analysis

-* Amazon Athena is used to run SQL queries
+* Amazon Athena is used for SQL-based analytics
-* Data is analyzed for trends, volatility, and performance
+* Data is analyzed for trends, returns, volatility, and trading behavior

 ---